RMYazdi/Tips/Data/BioMedical Data.md

 -----------------------
-##

-Here are eighteen datasets you can benefit from in building hashtag#machinelearning models for drug discovery, target identification, disease diagnostics and other healthcare related problems.
+## Here are eighteen datasets you can benefit from in building ML models for drug discovery, target identification, disease diagnostics and other healthcare-related problems.
+(Courtesy: ALI MADANI)
-(Courtesy: Morteza Ahmadi)

 1. TCGA (The Cancer Genome Atlas): molecular characterization of over 20,000 primary cancer and matched normal samples spanning 33 cancer types